lunorai/pairwise-alpha-starter-kit/README.md

 ## 🌟 What's New in Round 4

-- 🟢 **Lower Evaluation Cutoffs**: Minimum score thresholds have been reduced for easier qualification!
 - 📅 **Shorter Backtest Period**: Validation now uses data from **Jan 1, 2025 00:00:00 UTC → June 30, 2025 00:00:00 UTC** (6 months only)

 ---